GBaath/Portfolio/Wheelin'andStealin'/README.md

 ```
 </details>

-The basemodules are then connected to eachother, as well as sub modules, using connection points placed on the prafab (the blue dots in the image above).
+The basemodules are then connected to each other, as well as sub modules, using connection points placed on the prafab (the blue dots in the image above).
 As you enter a newly generated room, a new one is generated behind a new door, and the previous one gets unloaded.

 <table>